didikunz/FlashEOL/README.md

 * Update CasparCG to a version that corrects [issue 1352](https://github.com/CasparCG/server/issues/1352).
 * Add a mms.cfg file to your Flash installation.
 This will keep Flash installed after the deadline and will let Flash player show CasparCG's templates.

+Read the full text before proceeding and be aware of the __Disclaimer__ bellow.

 ## Update Flash Player
 In Windows 10, let Windows Update install the Flash player.
 If you have anything blocking auto update, disable it and run "Search for Update".
 Make sure, that the Flash update is listed and let Windows proceed.